Last Updated on April 15, 2022 by Jim Ferri

 In an upstairs room reserved for us, musicians played traditional Irish music and a professional storyteller from Irish Folk Tours, Johnny Daly, shared Irish legends and history with us.
 That meant more on fairies and leprechauns, as well as events in Ireland’s tumultuous history, from British domination to famine.

-Like the rest of us in the room, I was enthralled by Johnny’s stories.
+Like the rest of us in the room, I was also enthralled by Johnny’s stories.
 Listening to him reinforced for us how Ireland’s history, lore and culture are so intertwined they are inseparable.

 When I returned home from my “Irish legends trip,” there was an email from Johnny.
 He had remembered my interest in the fairy underworld and sent me a list of Irish fairy reference books and articles.
 As I looked down the list I realized there was more than enough to keep the magic going until my next visit to Ireland.